 As you adjust your aperture from a large hole down to a small aperture (the “hole”), it's known as "stopping down."
 You may also hear photographers refer to it as "closing" down.

-If you stop down from f/4 to f/5.6 that's one stop and you're cutting the amount of light in half.
+Basically, you're reducing the amount of light passing through the lens in half, with each stop.
+If you stop down from f/4 to f/5.6 that's one stop and you're cutting the light in half.
 Stopping down from f/4 to f/8 is two stops.